 There is no universal Sign Language.
 In North-America we have American Sign Language (ASL) and in Britain we find British Sign Language (BSL).
-People communicating in ASL might not understand BSL and the other way around.
+People who communicates in ASL might not understand BSL and the other way around.

 This course offers awareness of the Deaf Culture.
 Deaf culture is a set of social behaviors beliefs, literary traditions, history, art, and values influenced by deafness and the use of sign languages as the main means of communication.
 Article 30, Paragraph 4 of the United Nations Convention on the Rights of Persons with Disabilities, recognizes Deaf Culture and states that “Persons with disabilities shall be entitled, on an equal basis with others, to recognition and support of their specific cultural and linguistic identity, including sign languages and deaf culture.”